-- a. in execution of a custodial sentence or an alternative custodial sentence of from 20 days to 12 months; or - in lieu of day release employment or day release employment and external accommodation for a term of from 3 to 12 months. - 2 The executive authority may order electronic monitoring only if: - it is not anticipated that the offender will abscond or commit further offences; - b. the offender lives in permanent accommodation; - the offender is doing regulated work or training or is similarly occupied for at least 20 hours a week or can be assigned to do the same: - d. the adults living with the offender in the same accommodation consent; and - e. the offender agrees to the implementation plan drawn up for him. - 3 If the requirements of paragraph 2 letter a, b or c are no longer met or if the offender fails to fulfil the obligations set out in the implementation plan, the executive authority may discontinue the electronic monitoring and order the sentence to be served in the normal manner or in the form of semi-detention, or restrict the free time available to the offender.
+- 1 At the request of the offender, the executive authority may order the use of electronic devices and their secure attachment to the offender's body (electronic monitoring): - a. in execution of a custodial sentence or an alternative custodial sentence of from 20 days to 12 months; or - in lieu of day release employment or day release employment and external accommodation for a term of from 3 to 12 months. - 2 The executive authority may order electronic monitoring only if: - a. it is not anticipated that the offender will abscond or commit further offences; - b. the offender lives in permanent accommodation; - the offender is doing regulated work or training or is similarly occupied for at least 20 hours a week or can be assigned to do the same; - the adults living with the offender in the same accommodation consent; and - e. the offender agrees to the implementation plan drawn up for - 3 If the requirements of paragraph 2 letter a, b or c are no longer met or if the offender fails to fulfil the obligations set out in the implementation plan, the executive authority may discontinue the electronic monitoring and order the sentence to be served in the normal manner or in the form of semi-detention, or restrict the free time available to the offender.

-Other forms of sentence execu-
+Other forms of sentence execution

-- 1 A departure from the rules governing the execution of sentences in favour of the prison inmates may be permitted: - a. if the state of health of the prison inmates so requires; - in the event of pregnancy, childbirth and for the time immediately after childbirth; - to enable the mother and infant to be accommodated together, provided this is also in the interests of the child. - 2 If the sentence is not served in a penal institution, but in another appropriate institution, the prison inmate is subject to the regulations of that institution unless the executive authority orders otherwise.
+- 1 A departure from the rules governing the execution of sentences in favour of the prison inmates may be permitted: - a. if the state of health of the prison inmates so requires; - in the event of pregnancy, childbirth and for the time immediately after childbirth; - Inserted by No I 1 of the FA of 19 June 2015 (Amendments to the Law of Criminal Sanctions), in force since 1 Jan.
+2018 (AS 2016 1249; BBI 2012 4721).

+to enable the mother and infant to be accommodated together, provided this is also in the interests of the child.

+2 If the sentence is not served in a penal institution, but in another appropriate institution, the prison inmate is subject to the regulations of that institution unless the executive authority orders otherwise.